-Eduard Meleshinsky is an associate at Bryan Schwartz Law, where he focuses on employment discrimination, disability accommodation, whistleblower retaliation, and wage and hour claims.
-Previously, Mr. Meleshinsky was a Berkeley Law Public Interest Fellow with the Lawyers’ Committee for Civil Rights of the San Francisco Bay Area (LCCR), where he specialized in helping individuals overcome barriers to opportunity in education and in the workplace.
+Eduard Meleshinsky is a Senior Associate at Bryan Schwartz Law, where he focuses on employment discrimination, disability accommodation, whistleblower retaliation, and wage and hour claims.
+Previously, Mr. Meleshinsky was a Berkeley Law Public Interest Fellow with the Lawyers’ Committee for Civil Rights of the San Francisco Bay Area (LCCR), where he helped individuals overcome barriers to opportunity in education and in the workplace.

 As a law student, Mr. Meleshinsky served as co-Director of the Legal Aid Society-Employment Law Center’s Workers’ Rights Clinic, which provides free legal services to low-wage employees in the Bay Area.
 Mr. Meleshinsky also served as a full-time extern to the Honorable Judge Lucy H. Koh of the United States District Court for the Northern District of California.
 During his Employee Justice Fellowship at Bryan Schwartz Law, he worked on a wide variety of employment law matters on behalf of employees.
 In addition, he has interned at the East Bay Community Law Center’s Neighborhood Justice Clinic, a non-profit organization dedicated to directly assisting underrepresented populations.